 What is it reasonable to assume the matrices in question look like?
 In matches between professional tennis players the numbers in the matrices should not be extremely close to 0 or 1.
 Tennis players do not anticipate the way that soccer goalkeepers do, by leaping to a side.
-Thus, we would expect that, unlike in soccer, the effects of anticipating the ball correctly in tennis should not be extremely large.20 This has important results for the form of the matrix.
+Thus, we would expect that, unlike in soccer, the effects of anticipating the ball correctly in tennis should not be extremely large.
+This has important results for the form of the matrix.

 The difference in the server's chance to win the point, given that he hit the serve in a particular direction and the returner anticipated correctly versus incorrectly is limited by the percentage of first serves that are made in the court.
-This is because when the server misses a serve (it "goes out"), the result of the point should not depend on whether

-18 See Proposition 3 in the appendix for a proof of this assertion.
+This is because when the server misses a serve (it "goes out"), the result of the point should not depend on whether the returner anticipated that serve correctly or incorrectly.
+Specifically, if the server makes a first serve to the left in (it "goes in") with probability, InLeft, then the maximum value for $\pi{LR} - \pi{LL}$ should be InLeft.
+That is, the maximum value for the difference between the server's chance to win the point, given that the serve was to the left and the returner anticipated incorrectly and the server's chance to win the point, given that the server was to the left and the returner anticipated correctly, is the percent of serves aimed to the left that go in.

-19 A matrix of the form [x 1; $x+0$], for example, can yield an arbitrarily high win percentage for the server as $x \rightarrow 1$, but only $\pi{LL} + \pi{LR} > 1$ holds in this matrix $(\pi{RL} + \pi{RR} < 1$ does not hold).
+&lt;sup>19 A matrix of the form [x 1; x+ $\varepsilon$ 0], for example, can yield an arbitrarily high win percentage for the server as x $\rightarrow$ 1, but only $\pi{LL} + \pi{LR} > 1$ holds in this matrix ( $\pi{RL} + \pi{RR} < 1$ does not hold).

-20 In soccer, for example, if the goalkeeper stays in the center of the goal and the kicker kicks it to the center, it will be blocked (essentially) every time.
+&lt;sup>20 In soccer, for example, if the goalkeeper stays in the center of the goal and the kicker kicks it to the center, it will be blocked (essentially) every time.
 Palacios-Huerta (2002) finds that if the kicker kicks it to his "natural side" and the goalkeeper guesses the opposite way, the kick is successful 95% of the time.